lucaKnobloch/FakeNewsOfTheDay/README.md

 # FakeNewsTrackerOfTheDay

-The FakeNewsTracker will used crawled classified data to extract their main message and visualize them.
+The FakeNewsTracker will use crawled classified data to extract their main message and visualize them.

 Further information can be find here: [Documentation of this project](./docs/UserGuide.md) or here
 <https://lucaknobloch.github.io/FakeNewsOfTheDay/>